 Since 1 July 2007, all French consumers have been able to choose their electricity supplier.
 With the mechanism in place in France, all load extraction from and all injection into the transmission or distribution system must be allocated to a balance responsible party (BRP).

 The BRP System is therefore one of the cornerstones of the opening up of the French electricity market.
 It enables all parties to operate on the electricity markets, while at the same time ensuring that the French power system remains balanced.

 Currently, around 200 stakeholders are BRPs.
 Each one of them ensures a balance between injections (inputs) on the one hand and extractions (outputs) on the other across its perimeter.
 This perimeter can cover:

 - extraction components: consumption sites across the Public Transmission System, consumption sites across the Public Distribution Systems, trades (block exchanges, exports, sales on markets, etc.), DSO power losses

 - injection components: power generation sites, trades (block exchanges, imports, purchases on markets, etc.).

-For each imbalance settlement period (currently half an hour) and for each BRE, RTE calculates the difference between injection and extraction: this is calculating the imbalances.
+For each imbalance settlement period and for each BRP, RTE calculates the difference between injection and extraction: this is calculating the imbalances.